duliodenis/swift-coding-challenges/README.md

 # Swift Coding Challenges
 ![](art/swift.png?raw=true)

 These Swift code challenges cover important concepts for any coding interview.
-The solutions are all in Swift 3.
+The solutions are all in Swift 3 and Swift 4.

 ## Strings